OpenNebula/marketplace-docs/source/service/oneke.rst

         Warning: Permanently added '172.20.0.102' (ED25519) to the list of known hosts. nameserver 1.1.1.1

-If in all above cases everything looks correct, then you should investigate networking config and logs on the leader VNF VM, specifically the ``/var/log/messages`` file.
+If in all the above cases everything looks correct, then you should investigate networking config and logs on the leader VNF VM, specifically the ``/var/log/messages`` file.

 OneFlow service is stuck in DEPLOYING but RKE2 looks healthy
 ------------------------------------------------------------

-If the OneKE service is stuck in the ``DEPLOYING`` state and you can see the following error messages inside the ``/var/log/one/oneflow.log`` file on your OpenNebula frontend machine:
+If the OneKE service is stuck in the ``DEPLOYING`` state and you can see the following error messages inside the ``/var/log/one/oneflow.log`` file on your OpenNebula Front-end machine:

 .. code-block:: text

     [E]: [LCM] [one.document.info] User couldn't be authenticated, aborting call.

-Then most likely you've hit this known issue `OneFlow resilient to oned timeouts <https://github.com/OpenNebula/one/issues/5814>`_, recreating the OneKE cluster is your best option here.
+then most likely you've hit this known issue `OneFlow resilient to oned timeouts <https://github.com/OpenNebula/one/issues/5814>`_, and recreating the OneKE cluster is your best option here.

 .. |image-oneke-architecture| image:: /images/kubernetes/oneke-architecture.png